 - A retailer who accepts used tires for recycling shall not allow the tires to accumulate for a period of greater than 90 days.

-- As a service to tire retailers, the Illinois EPA provides a list of Illinois EPA Registered Used Tire Transporters.
+- As a service to tire retailers, the Illinois EPA provides access to the Used Tire database to aid in the search for Commercial Used Tire related businesses.

 - Any person who transports more than 20 used tires in Illinois must register the vehicle(s) with the Illinois EPA and display a placard on each registered vehicle.